 Facility managers or building contacts are responsible for:

-- Complying with all aspects of the Fire/General Safety Review Program;
+- Complying with all aspects of the Fire/General Safety Inspection Program;

 - Providing access to all areas and rooms under their responsibility;